The ILLOREAEN SAGA – Book 1: CATASTROPHE!

 According to the Saga, the Illoreaens had developed sophisticated technology on the northern slopes of the Caucasus Mountains.
 Their culture, shared with the Clans, required that when they abandoned a cave site, it had to be restored to a natural state, allowing nature and specifically cave bears, to re-occupy the area.
 This action destroyed any possible archaeological evidence of their existence and technology.
 Later developments and experimentation continued in the cavity now filled by the Black Sea where no detailed archaeological research is possible.

-Most of the 16km deep layer of silt covering the floor of the Black sea, was deposited after the Toba eruption, 75 0000 years ago.
+75 000 years ago the Black Sea Cavity was many km deep with most of the 16km deep layer of silt covering the floor of the Black sea deposited after the Toba eruption, 75 0000 years ago.

 Supporting arguments to the 6th premise:

 The ice age that ended 10 000 years ago, already started 120 000 years ago.
 In the intervening 110 000 years the ice advanced and retreated repeatedly scraping huge amounts of sand and dust from the continental surface.
 Flash floods would have washed the sand into the Black Sea cavity and exposed new rock surfaces to be grinded into more sand and dust.
 The dust from the Toba super volcano as well as that from the two eruptions of the Campi Flegrei super volcano in Italy, added to the silt washed and blown into the black sea cavity.